-3.4.
 Internal controls

 The F&G Group sets controls at the group level, which then apply to all the subsidiaries.
-The F&G Group, and therefore F&G Life Re, employs the COSO-2013 framework for SOX compliance.
+The F&G Group, and therefore F&G Life Re, employs the Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) for SOX compliance.
 The F&G Group established an Internal Controls ("IC") area to ensure the health of the SOX/ICFR environment.
 IC is responsible for the following:

-- Provide internal control expertise to key functional areas and projects - Establish standards of quality and consistency for control design across the organization - Advise management surrounding the design of their processes and controls impacting financial statement reporting risks - Conduct "pre-audit" reviews of key controls to validate quality, adherence to standards and reduce the risk of control deficiencies - Perform annual scoping in accordance with Sarbanes-Oxley Act of 2002 (SOX) and the Model Audit Rule - · Coordinate review and testing of control environment with internal and external audit
+- Provide internal control expertise to key functional areas and projects - Establish standards of quality and consistency for control design across the organization - Advise management surrounding the design of their processes and controls impacting financial statement reporting risks - Conduct "pre-audit" reviews of key controls to validate quality, adherence to standards and reduce the risk of control deficiencies - Perform annual scoping in accordance with Sarbanes-Oxley Act of 2002 (SOX) and the Model Audit Rule - Coordinate review and testing of control environment with internal and external audit

 F&G Life Re relies on the F&G Group for internal controls related to services defined in the ICSA, and benefits from the IC structure.
 The F&G Life Re Chief Financial and Operating Officer will oversee and execute controls for F&G Life Re.
 The F&G Life Re Chief Financial and Operating Officer will report to the F&G Life Re Ltd Board.
-In addition, F&G Group internal audit will perform financial and operational audits of F&G Life Re.

-3.5.
+3.4.
 Internal audit

 Internal audit responsibilities will be performed by the central F&G Group internal audit function.
-Internal Audit is an independent and objective assurance and consulting function that examines and evaluates the effectiveness, efficiency and reliability of F&G Group business activities, through a systematic and disciplined approach.
+Internal Audit is an independent and objective assurance and advisory function that examines and evaluates the effectiveness, efficiency and reliability of F&G Group business activities, through a systematic and disciplined risk-based approach.
 Internal Audit's activity is established by the F&G Group Audit Committee of the FGAL as part of its oversight role.
 Internal Audit's activity, with strict accountability for confidentiality and safeguarding of records and information, is granted full, free and unrestricted access to any and all of the Group's records, physical properties and personnel relevant to the area under review.

-The Vice President - Chief Audit Executive of F&G Group oversees the Internal Audit activities for F&G Group and reports directly to the F&G Audit Committee.
-The Chief Audit Officer will maintain oversight of the Internal Controls team, which will remain independent of the Internal Audit team.
-The Chief Audit Officer will report to the F&G Executive Vice President - Chief Financial Officer on all Internal Controls team topics as well as other administrative matters.
+The Senior Vice President - Chief Audit Executive of F&G Group oversees the Internal Audit activities for F&G Group and reports directly to the F&G Audit Committee.
+The Chief Audit Executive will maintain oversight of the Internal Controls team, which will remain independent of the Internal Audit team.
+The Chief Audit Executive will report to the F&G Executive Vice President - Chief Financial Officer on all Internal Controls team topics as well as other administrative matters.